lenmunar30/FINTECH-Bootcamp/Module 1 Challenge/README.md

 ### Writing codes (examples)
 ========================================================================================

-"""Part 1: Automate the Calculations.
+Part 1: Automate the Calculations.

-"""" 1.a Using the following data, write a code to count the number of loans.
+    1.a Using the following data, write a code to count the number of loans.
     Data: loan_costs = [500, 600, 200, 1000, 450]
     Code: number_of_loans = len(loan_costs)
     Note: Use len function to count the number of loans.

 """" 1.b Print the number of loans.
 Code: print(number_of_loans)